phantomics/april/README.md

 ## Manual Installation

 If you'd like to install April manually from this repository, you can follow these instructions.
 April depends on Common Lisp, ASDF and Quicklisp.
-It has been tested with Steel Bank Common Lisp (SBCL), Clozure Common Lisp (CCL), Embedded Common Lisp (ECL), Armed Bear Common Lisp (ABCL) and LispWorks.
+It has been tested with Steel Bank Common Lisp (SBCL), Clozure Common Lisp (CCL), Embeddable Common Lisp (ECL), Armed Bear Common Lisp (ABCL) and LispWorks.

 **Note:** Some special configuration may be needed to use April with the LispWorks IDE due to the use of UTF-8 characters.
 [Click here for a guide to configuring LispWorks for compatibility with April.](./lispworks-howto.md) As of now, April can only be used with the LispWorks IDE, not the CLI environment, as the LispWorks CLI does not support UTF-8.